Skip to Main Content

 Email this link:

-This research guide was created by Nicole Arnold, built off the work of Allegra Swift at UCSD.
+This research guide was produced by Nicole Arnold and Nicole Carpenter, built off the work of Allegra Swift at UCSD and Elizabeth Salmon at UC Merced.

 Introduction